Riley McLincha the Drubbling Joggler

 Riley lives in Clio, Michigan, and is known by some around the area as the Wizard of Clio.
 The name stems not just from his “drubbling,” but began over 30 years ago when he held a Guinness World Record for memorizing pi.
 He invented drubbling, (dribbling 3 basketballs while running) which he will argue with anyone, is more difficult than joggling.
 Click this link to see an example of his drubbling.
 And a longer version can be found here.

-Riley was born in 1951 and began joggling in 1981, making him one of the mclincha_45501oldest jogglers out there.
+Riley was born in 1951 and began joggling in 1981, making him one of the oldest jogglers out there.
 He is a graduate of the University of Michigan-Flint and is now retired (from working anyway).

 What is the story of how you learned to juggle?